artintellica/artintellica/ts/www-artintellica-com/docs/blog/0024-linalg-05-linear-independence.md

 +++
-title = "Linear Algebra for Machine Learning, Part 4: Dot Product and Cosine Similarity" author = "Artintellica" date = "2025-05-29"
+title = "Linear Algebra for Machine Learning, Part 5: Linear Independence and Span" author = "Artintellica" date = "2025-05-29"
 +++

-# Linear Algebra for Machine Learning, Part 5: Linear Independence and Span

 Welcome to the fifth post in our series on **Linear Algebra for Machine Learning**!
 After diving into dot products and cosine similarity, we now explore